-Emergency Services: Flood Defences

-Overview of Lead East Sussex County Council is the Lead Local Flood Authority, Organisations working in partnership with Lewes District Council in managing flood risk.
-The Environment Agency is the relevant operating authority for flood defences on the River Ouse and the River Cuckmere and their principal tributaries.
-Main Sources of East Sussex Local Flood Risk Management Strategy 2016-Information 2026 East Sussex Preliminary Flood Risk Assessment 2011 • Lewes District Strategic Flood Risk Assessment 2009 Cuckmere & Sussex Havens Catchment Flood Management Plan 2009 River Ouse Catchment Flood Management Plan 2008 Existing and The Environment Agency (EA) maintains a complex system of Planned Provision watercourses, control structures, pumping stations and flood defences, mostly on the floodplain of the Rivers Ouse and the Cuckmere estuary.
-In Lewes town, the EA has completed new flood defence works at Malling Brooks, Cliffe and Landport following flooding from the Ouse in 2000.
-The Agency intends to maintain the embankments along the Ouse and build them higher as tidal river levels rise over time.
-In Newhaven, the EA is constructing new flood defences along both banks of the Ouse to the Harbour mouth to provide a 1-in-200-year standard of protection, taking into accounts the effects of climate change.
-The scheme is scheduled for completion in 2019.
-Options for flood risk management in the Cuckmere estuary are still under consideration by the Agency and the Cuckmere Estuary Partnership.
-Funding Sources Environment Agency, ESCC, Lewes District Council, developer contributions Key Issues Significant areas of the District are at risk from flooding by the River Ouse and its principal tributaries.
-Serious flooding was experienced in October 2000, underlining the vulnerability of the District to such events.
-The areas at risk are shown in the Strategic Flood Risk Assessment for the District.
+Emergency Services: Flood Defences Overview of Lead Organisations East Sussex County Council is the Lead Local Flood Authority, working in partnership with Lewes District Council in managing flood risk.
+The Environment Agency is the relevant operating authority for flood defences on the River Ouse and its principal tributaries.
+Main Sources of Information Newhaven Flood Alleviation Scheme 2018 (Environment Agency) East Sussex Local Flood Risk Management Strategy 2016- 2026 East Sussex Preliminary Flood Risk Assessment 2011

+F Lewes District Strategic Flood Risk Assessment 2009 (SFRA) Cuckmere & Sussex Havens Catchment Flood Management Plan 2009 River Ouse Catchment Flood Management Plan 2008 Existing and Planned Provision The Environment Agency (EA) maintains a complex system of watercourses, control structures, pumping stations and flood defences within the plan area, mostly on the floodplain of the Rivers Ouse.
+In Newhaven, the EA has completed new flood defences along both banks of the Ouse to the Harbour mouth to provide a 1-in- 200-year standard of protection, taking into accounts the effects of climate change Funding Sources Environment Agency, ESCC, Lewes District Council, developer contributions Key Issues Significant areas of the district are at risk from flooding by the River Ouse and its principal tributaries.
+Serious flooding was experienced in October 2000, underlining the vulnerability of the plan area to such events.
+The areas at risk are shown in the Lewes District Strategic Flood Risk Assessment.
 Climate change is likely to lead to an increase in both the likelihood and the severity of flooding as the amount of extreme climatic events is projected to increase and river/sea levels are projected to rise.
 Failure to maintain or to provide adequate flood defences could lead to extensive damage to and possible loss of property.
 The Catchment Flood Management Plans provide an overview of flood risk in the relevant catchment area and set out the Environment Agency's preferred strategy for sustainable flood risk management over the next 50 -100 years.
 The Environment Agency actively promotes the use of sustainable drainage techniques for the regulation and remediation of surface water run-off and to mitigate the loss of natural drainage patterns.
 It recommends that, where ground conditions are suitable, developments should consider these alternatives to more traditional drainage methods.

-The Local Plan will provide the policy framework to ensure that flood risk is further minimised and that the adverse effects of climate change are mitigated.
+Summary/Role of Local Plan and IDP The Local Plan will provide the policy framework to ensure that flood risk is further minimised and that the adverse effects of climate change are mitigated.